Rishiraj1308/CABZI/docs/FRAMER_PROMPT.md

     *   **Muted/Secondary:** A light, soft teal-gray (`#DEF2F1`).
 *   **Typography:**
     *   **Font Family:** **Poppins**.
 Use a bold weight (`font-weight: 700`) for all titles and headings, and a normal weight (`font-weight: 400`) for body text.
-    *   **Brand Name/Logo:** The word "Cabzi" should use an extra-bold weight and have a text gradient from the primary teal to the accent yellow.
+    *   **Brand Name/Logo:** The word "Curocity" should use an extra-bold weight and have a text gradient from the primary teal to the accent yellow.
 *   **Component Styling:**
     *   **Rounding:** All components (Cards, Buttons, Inputs) must have a generous, modern rounding (e.g., `border-radius: 12px` or `16px`).
     *   **Shadows:** Use subtle but clean shadows to lift components off the background.
 Important elements should have a slightly more pronounced shadow.